Hiking at Laurel Hill State Park

 1 mile, easiest hiking

 This new, family-friendly bike trail meanders along the western shoreline of Laurel Hill Lake.
-It connects Picnic Area #4 and the beach area, provides excellent fishing access and allows you to explore the park without using your vehicle.
+It connects Old Mill Picnic Area and the beach area, provides excellent fishing access, and allows you to explore the park without using your vehicle.

 1.2 miles, more difficult hiking